 The key to getting people to want to follow you is having the right traits.
 Let’s look at what some of the most important traits of leadership.

-Accountability–good leaders hold people, including themselves, accountable.
+A Leader Worth Following is Accountable–good leaders hold people, including themselves, accountable.
 How do they do this?
 They use consequences.
-If there areno consequences for breakingthe established expectations then employees will not respect those expectations.
+If there are no consequences for breaking the established expectations then employees will not respect those expectations.
 Therefore, good leaders use set consequences to hold people accountable for their actions.
 Of course, those expectations and consequences need to be fair and they need to apply to everyone.

-Be Direct–a direct and decisive leader is a leader worth following.
+A Leader Worth Following is Direct–a direct and decisive leader is a leader worth following.
 Someone who beats around the bush, can’t make important decisions, and tries to avoid conflict or hurting people’s feelings is not worth following.
-Be honest and direct and getto the point.
+Be honest and direct and get to the point.
 Your employees will follow suit.

-Don’t Feed Your Ego–a good leader doesn’t worrying about getting praise from everyone else.
+A Leader Worth Following Doesn’t Feed Their Own Ego–a good leader doesn’t worrying about getting praise from everyone else.
 He or she doesn’t waste time trying to build up his or her image.
-Instead, a good leader is confident in his or her abilities and they don’t mind praisingothers and building others’ egos.
+Instead, a good leader is confident in his or her abilities and they don’t mind praising others and building others’ egos.
 This includes putting others first.
 Good leaders put their employees’ welfare over their own.

-Leadership Is Earned–just because you own the company, or business, doesn’t make you a good leader.
-You can’t buy leadership.
-You have to earn it by your decisions, including the people you hire.
+A Leader Worth Following Earns It– It doesn’t make you a good leader just because you own the company or business.
+You can’t buy leadership; you have to earn it by your decisions, including the people you hire.

-Support Your Managers–good leaders understand how important it is to support their managers all the way done down the line.
+A Leader Worth Following Supports Their Managers–good leaders understand how important it is to support their managers all the way down the line.
 Managers, especially middle managers, have the task of being the in-between for the upper management and the lower level employees.
 They need the support of good leaders.
 As the “middle man,” so-to-speak, they also have insight into what is working and what needs to be fixed.
 So leaders should not only support them, but also rely on them.